webplatform/docs-wpd/Projects/Communications/Universities/index.md

 Dear So Andso:

 You were referred to us by [1st degree contact].
 We'd like to get the word out to your students about WebPlatform.org -- where the community is documenting the web standards.
 This effort is comparable to the early stages of wikipedia.
-WebPlatform.org is sponsored by companies such as Google, Microsoft, Mozilla, Apple, Adobe, Intel, Facebook, Nokia, HP, and Opera.
-We also have web and mobile experts contributing content and their time.
+We have web and mobile experts contributing content and their time.
+WebPlatform.org is sponsored by companies such as W3C, Adobe, Apple, Facebook, Google, HP, Intel, Microsoft, Mozilla, Nokia, Opera.

 =====What we have to offer your students=====

 We'd like to include the upcoming generation of web professionals to:

-* let them know this is their web
+* Let them know this is their web
-* connect them with industry leaders
+* Connect them with industry leaders
-* support their contribution to the web
+* Support their contribution to the web
+* Give students the opportunity to work on a professional site and build their portfolio
+* Encourage intercollegiate and professional collaboration

 We have immediate opportunities for volunteer writers, coders, designers, social media enthusiasts, and detailed-oriented individuals.
 We have mentors who can guide your students through their training and contributions.